c1pr1an86/pi-hole/README.md

-This is a first project.
+This is my personal hosts file for pi-hole.